 The Lush buying team work tirelessly to ensure that no matter where in the world they’re sourcing ingredients from, they’re sticking to a strict code of ethics.
-Some of these ingredients are sourced from other countries, supporting communities and regenerative projects, however the flower project offers a chance to look at where in the supply chain improvements can be made, because let’s face it, every little helps.
-It’s something Victoria describes as a “15 year project”.
+Some of these ingredients are sourced from other countries, supporting communities and regenerative projects, however the flower project offers a chance to look long term at where in the supply chain improvements can be made, because let’s face it, every little helps.

-Victoria and her team are pedalled by three main desires, to source flowers from the local market (wherever that may be in the world), to create 100% compostable packaging, and finally to get to know local growers.
+The project is pedalled by three main desires - to source flowers from the local market (wherever that may be in the world), to create 100% compostable packaging, and finally to get to know local growers.
 The range will launch on the 8th February 2019 in Lush Oxford Street, just in time for Valentines Day, but don’t expect to find roses in these romantic bouquets.

 A lovely part of this project, is that not only will arrangements look different depending on the season, but the range of flowers offered will also be completely unique depending on whereabouts in the world you are.
 Plans are in the pipeline to launch Lush bouquets in Paris, Japan, and hopefully in lots more exciting locations.
-While some may view working with a seasonal range of flowers restrictive, Victoria sees it as a creative challenge.
-She explains:
+While some may view working with a seasonal range of flowers restrictive, we’re keen for a creative challenge.

 What’s more, the addition of herbs, the seasonality of the flowers and lack of preservatives means these bouquets smell incredible.
 How often have you gone to sniff a bunch of flowers only to be disappointed by their strange lack of smell?
 Often commercial flowers are bred for durability and vase life and not for their scent, leaving you feeling unsatisfied.
 Lush bouquets will be a multi-sensory experience, a worthy compromise between a very slightly shorter vase life and flowers that not only look standout, but smell fabulously fresh.